karlentwistle/dyno_scaler/README.md

 # TODO

-- Configure a simple logs endpoint to start receiving logs from pipelines dynos
-  - When an app receives a HTTP request update Dyno last_active_at
 - Add a process which automatically adds logdrain to each app in pipeline pointing towards self
   - [`POST /apps/{app_id_or_name}/log-drains`](https://devcenter.heroku.com/articles/platform-api-reference#log-drain-create)
 - Add simple dashboard to show apps in pipeline that are active / inactive (no request for 30 mins)